Everything PR News

 AI engines often don't surface ten blue links.
 They synthesize an answer.
 There is no page two to bury anything on.
 There is one paragraph.
 If your brand's worst narrative made it into that paragraph, traditional ORM cannot easily fix it.
 The engine has already cited the source and moved on.

 The fix typically runs upstream — at the authority stack the engine appears to trust.
 That tends to mean tier-1 earned media, Wikipedia, structured owned content, and the citation graph the model retrieves from.
-[Read: The Authority Stack · Signals That Move AI Reputation]
+The pre-AI SERP-pushing discipline still has occasional uses, but it is no longer the load-bearing methodology.

 What's at stake